Joe W. Bull

 Biodiversity offsets, and their role in achieving ‘no net loss’ of biodiversity alongside development

 Evaluating the effectiveness of conservation interventions under change scenarios, including development of useful baselines or counterfactuals (‘frames of reference’)

 Quantum biology and ecology

-2015 – current Marie Skłodowska-Curie postdoctoral fellow, University of Copenhagen
+2015 – 2017 Marie Skłodowska-Curie postdoctoral fellow, University of Copenhagen

 2015 – current Visiting Researcher, University of Oxford

 2014 – 2015 Visiting Researcher, Imperial College London

 2012 – current Director and co-founder, Wild Business Ltd

 2012 – 2014 International Consultant, United Nations Development Programme (UNDP)